kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 Create packages for each version of Numbers (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the OS X El Capitan version to `Numbers_elCapitan.pkg` after-the-fact and upload both packages to your JAMF distribution point.

+##Static Computer Group

+Since Numbers is considered an "Optional" install in our environment, we'll need to create a Static Computer Group that a users workstation can be assigned to in order to deploy the software.

+###Numbers

+Create a Static Computer Group called `Numbers` now.

 ##Smart Computer Groups

 We are going to leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation, but also need a way to target a specific version of the OS.